FAU-LAP/NOMAD-CAMELS/README.md

 # Changelog

+## 0.1.6 (Not Released)
+Variables should mostly be refreshed for step configs without clicking around add_metadata removed from Custom_Function_Signal search in channels-tables not case sensitive anymore fixed that protocol without plots starts QApplication when run outside CAMELS

 ## 0.1.5
 Fixed the 'Update CAMELS' tool.\
 Renamed input and output to read and set in the 'Update CAMELS' tool.\